nateplusplus/samplesaurus/README.md

 ## SAMPLESAURUS!

-A fun developer tool to quickly and easily sample colors on UI template elements.
+My goal is to create a fun developer tool to quickly and easily sample colors on UI template elements.

 Visit http://samplesaurus.com/ to play around.